alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 Why is this small charge of less than two cents per GB relevant?

-See, Amazon advertises that traffic _into_ EC2 is free, which is important when you are receiving a lot of requests per second.
+See, Amazon advertises that traffic _into_ EC2 is free, which is important when you are receiving a lot of requests per second;
-While traffic _out of_ EC2 costs a small amount.
+while traffic _out of_ EC2 costs a small amount.
 But this is not the case for ELBs.
 The OpenRTB protocol is optimized to minimize traffic when you do not bid: an HTTP response of 204 No Content is usually enough,